Gatlinburg is one of the most popular resort towns in the United States.

 It is the destination where you’ll find gifts, decorations, collectibles, and of course, the Christmas spirit.

-If you want your Christmas tree to be unique, Christmas Place offers designer-inspired decorating themes.
+If you want your Christmas tree to be unique, The Christmas Place offers designer-inspired decorating themes.

 Each tree features ribbons, floral stems, and Christmas ornaments.